urban-wombat/flattables/README.md

 # A simple and fast way to get started with Google FlatBuffers.

-FlatTables is a simple subset of flatBuffers.
+FlatTables is a simple subset of FlatBuffers.

 Have a look at the [Google FlatBuffers official documentation](https://google.github.io/flatbuffers) to see why you should seriously consider FlatBuffers (and perhaps FlatTables) for VERY FAST binary